Flare576/homebrew-scripts/README.md

 ### [gac](https://github.com/Flare576/gac)

+> NOTE: Please install via `npm install -g git-gac`, this formula has been deprecated!

 Git Add/Commit (gac) is a command I started with as a small alias and evolved into what it is now, a slick script thatsimplifies my git interactions.